robertdfrench/toast/README.md

 # toast
-The OLCF Asset Staging Tool.
-Download the latest version [here](https://github.com/robertdfrench/toast/archive/v0.1.1.tar.gz)
+The OLCF Asset Staging Tool. https://github.com/robertdfrench/toast/archive/v0.1.1.tar.gz

 Toast can be used to load assets onto node-local filesystems (such as ramdisk or SSD) prior to application launch.
 This can reduce stress on parallel filesystems, and help speed up the load time of leadership scale applications.